chiangyaw/cloud-devsecops-lab/10-TestingPullRequest.md

 # Cloud DevSecOps Lab
 ## Test Pull Request
 1. Check that all three integrations are working by kicking off a pull request.
-Go back to your fork of the TerraGoat repo and select “Add file” -> “Create new file.”
+Go back to your ```simpleenv``` repo that you have created and select “Add file” -> “Create new file.”
 Set the path to ```terraform/simple_instance/s3.tf```.
 Add the following code:
 ```
 provider "aws" {
   region = "ap-southeast-1"